kiniry/Mobius/src/bico/README.txt

 sometimes removes "orphane" .class files.

-6. To compile the produced file TheProgram.v in Coq you must first compile Program.v ImplemProgramWithList.v if you use bico with list or ImplemProgramWithMap.v and provide files java_lang_Object.v java_lang_Exception.v java_lang_Throwable.v which are a part of bicolano which are situated in the "working examples" directory
+6. To compile the produced file TheProgram.v in Coq you must first compile bicolano if you use bico with list (ImplemProgramWithList.v) or with maps (ImplemProgramWithMap.v).
+Bicolano must be in the LoadPath of bicos'Program generated vernacular file.

+7. To compile bico as an independent jar file (to be run with the command 'java -jar bico.jar'), go into the bico directory and type in 'make'.
+	If it doesn't find bcel as a part of the umbra package you can specify its absolute path in the makefile.